per2jensen/dar-backup/README.md

  - Have a simple non-complicated way of restoring, possibly years into the future. 'dar' fits that scenario with a single statically linked binary (kept with the archives).
 There is no need install/configure anything - restoring is simple and works well.
  - During backup archives must be tested and a restore test (however small) performed
  - Archives stored on a server with a reliable file system (easy to mount a directory over sshfs)
- - Easy to verify healthy archives, when they are moved around.
+ - Easy to verify archives' integrity, after being moved around.

  I do not need the encryption features of dar, as all storage is already encrypted.